 UCLA Neurology poised to lead the way

 UCLA Neurology is a robust department with extensive research, clinical and educational programs strategically positioned to lead into the future.
-UCLA Neurology is a large and deep department with 109 full-time faculty and 49 voluntary faculty.
+UCLA Neurology is a large and deep department with 109 full-time faculty.
 In research activity, we have been in the top 10 in neurology departmental NIH funding since the early 1990s.
 Research output from the department places it in the top 5 in the field in terms of publication numbers, citations and specific citation metrics (such as H index).

 On the clinical side, UCLA Neurology has inpatient services in the state-of-the-art Ronald Reagan UCLA Medical Center.
 The neuro ICU is a large 26-bed unit with 3 Tesla MRI and PET-CT scanners.
 Adjacent stroke, general neurology and epilepsy services occupy spacious floors which, like the hospital in general, have the openness and natural light that was part of the original design by I.M Pei.

 Together with the neighboring outpatient Neurology Clinic, a strong focus on quality of medical care places UCLA Health as #1 in Los Angeles and #8 in the nation.
 UCLA Neurology extends beyond the Westwood Campus to include the West Los Angeles and Sepulveda Veterans Administration Medical Centers and the Los Angeles County Olive-View UCLA Medical Center.
 Overall, this clinical UCLA Neurology network provides clinical care, research and educational opportunities to one of the most ethnically, economically and socially diverse patient populations in the country.